MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/multimedia/web-speech-api.md

 ---
-description: Learn how the Web Speech API can be used to support speech synthesis.
+description: Learn how the Web Speech API can be used to support speech synthesis within Edge.
-title: Web Speech API
+title: Dev guide: Web Speech API - Microsoft Edge Development
 author: libbymc
 ---